 An underwater inspection was performed in 2008 under Contract No. C-476A.
-The substructure was found to be in satisfactory condition with exposed footings at the piers.
+The substructure was found to be in satisfactory condition.
+For additional information see the final Contract No. C-476A report.

 The sign structures (2) in Span 11 and Span 2 are in good condition.